-With some 18 years of experience building spreadsheets professionally, ExcelGeek created a high-octane, Freedom-Account-tracking beast.
-A guy can learn a lot about spreadsheets in 18 years ... so you can only imagine how sweet his creation was.
+With over 20 years of experience building spreadsheets professionally, ExcelGeek created a high-octane, Freedom-Account-tracking beast.
+A guy can learn a lot about spreadsheets in 20 years ... so you can only imagine how sweet his creation was.
 He shared it with family members and friends.
 Again and again, rave reviews poured in.

 In July 2005, he stumbled upon It's Your Money.
 He emailed me, asking if I'd like to take his FA spreadsheet for a spin.
 He thought he had something worthwhile, and he wanted my opinion on it.

-So I tried out his spreadsheet.
+So I tried out his spreadsheet (an earlier version, of course).
 And here's my opinion:

-Here's the story: I think this is a fantastic spreadsheet — probably the best I've ever seen, as far as accomplishing a specific task and doing it simply and intuitively.
+Here's the story: I believe that this spreadsheet, now in its seventh version, is fantastic — and probably the best I've ever seen, as far as accomplishing a specific task and doing it simply and intuitively.
 I really believe that my readers who use Excel to help them with their finances, and who are devoted to the Freedom Account concept, will find that this spreadsheet benefits them immediately.

-Because ExcelGeek wished to offer his creation to the public, but wasn't terribly interested in building his own website to promote it, I agreed to offer his Freedom Account spreadsheet for sale via IYM.
+Because ExcelGeek wished to offer his creation to the public, but wasn't terribly interested in building his own website to promote it, I agreed to offer his Freedom Account spreadsheet for sale here at IYM.

 Screenshots and Details

-Now in version 6.00, ExcelGeek's Freedom Account spreadsheet consists of four "actual" workbook pages, plus a fifth worksheet which simply generates a pop-up "About" informational window.
-(Screenshots here will be from Excel 2007.)
+Now in version 7.00, ExcelGeek's Freedom Account spreadsheet consists of six separate workbook pages.
+(Screenshots here are largely from Excel 2013.)

-The first two pages, "Spending Plan" and "Freedom Account," are where your data is entered and tabulated.
-The first page, “Spending Plan,” is where you organize and set up your sub-account categories and expense amounts.
-The “Freedom Account” page is where your transactions are recorded (deposits and withdrawals, similar to a checkbook).
-The third page, "Help Notes," contains instructions and tips for using the workbook.
+The first and third pages, "Spending Plan" and "Freedom Account," handle the bulk of the work.
+They're where your Freedom Account data is entered and tabulated.
+The first page, “Spending Plan,” is where you organize and set up your sub-account categories (now up to 30 of them!) and expense amounts.
+The “Freedom Account” page is where your transactions (deposits and withdrawals, similar to a checkbook) are recorded.
+The fifth page, "Help Notes," contains instructions and tips for using the workbook.

 Main / Setup Page ("Spending Plan" tab)

 Here's the first worksheet — the "Spending Plan" tab.
-Here's where you'll set up your Freedom Account goals and create all its subaccounts:
+Here's where you'll set up your Freedom Account goals and create all your subaccounts:

-The Freedom Account spreadsheet can handle up to 20 subaccounts.
+This latest version of the Freedom Account spreadsheet can handle up to 30 subaccounts.
 To get started, you'll name your subaccounts.
 Each subaccount gets both a full name, and a "Short Name," which is simply the full name abbreviated for space.
 Once that's done, your subaccounts are viewable at a glance.